As headache cures go, this one sounds a little far-fetched.

 The aim is to release those endorphins – sometimes referred to as ‘nature’s painkillers’.

-Prolactin makes you feel sleepy and relaxed, helping you to nod off.
-5
+Prolactin makes you feel sleepy and relaxed, helping you to nod off.7

 So, instead of watching that last episode of your favourite show in a bid to make yourself sleepy, see if sex can have you snoozing sooner.